zac-garby/pluto-lang/README.md

 There are loads of things to do.
 Heres a list for you:

  - Extend the standard library.
 Literally, put any function in and I'll probably accept it.
- - Extend the parser to not require semi-colons.
  - Write up some better documentation.
  - Add testing.
  - Change syntax so explicit function calls are only necessary with a pattern of length 1.